Consolidated Financial Statements

 FX Translation

-In order to convert from local to reporting currency, Rillet automatically calculates the FX Translation as follows:
+Rillet automatically calculates the FX translation as follows:

 • Income Statement Accounts – Monthly Average FX Rate